 How to Check Accessories for Nikon Firmware Updates

 Nikon firmware updates for lenses and flashes are much less common.
-Lens firmware often has to be updated by sending the lens in to a service centre.
+Lens firmware often has to be updated by sending the lens in to a service center.

 Flash firmware is a DIY update.